kunal-0520/Rashan-Card-System/README.md

 2. Copy all the content of "Create_All_Procedures_With_Single_Query.txt" File.
 Run it on Your SQL Server in new Query.

-3. Download and run the "Start.py" File in VS_Code.
+3. Download "Start.py" File and open in VS_Code.
+Change the Server Name in Conn variable to your SQL Servers Name.
+Finally you can Run "Start.py"
+  Note: You will find the Conn Variable in Starting lines of the "Start.py".